- If your Windows update cannot currently check for newer versions, there is a problem with the update service.

 According to users, sometimes your settings can interfere with Windows Update, and cause Windows Update cannot currently check for updates.

 To fix the problem, it’s advised to change your group policy settings.
 This is quite simple to do, and you can do it by following the aforementioned steps.

 If everything is in order, you should be able to download updates once again.

 - Open Group Policy Editor.

-- Go to the Computer ConfigurationAdministrative TemplatesWindows ComponetsWindows Update in the left pane.
-In the right pane, make sure that all policies are set to Not configured.
+- In the right pane, make sure that all policies are set to Not configured.
 If a certain policy isn’t set to Not configured, simply double-click it and change its state.
 Do so for all available policies.

 - Now go back to the same path from Step 2.
 In the right pane, double-click Configure Automatic Updates.

 - Choose Enabled from the menu.
 Now set Configure automatic updating to 5 – Allow local admin to choose setting and click Apply and OK.
 Several users reported that you can also keep this policy Not Configured, so you can skip this step if you want.

 - Lastly, check Remove access to use all Windows Update features policy, and make sure that it’s set to Not configured.
 If not, change it accordingly.